gildegoma/travis-ci-ScalaOnPlay-sample/README.md

-# Hello World sample project built on Travis-CI
+# Sample project to demonstrate Travis CI and Play2 in action

 You can easily use Travis-CI to build your Web Applications based on Play 2.x Framework, with following steps: